 Even though we come from different cultures, there are several common threads that unite us.
 Dropping the hippie-speak, in my life on Earth I’d come across kids and later adults who were exactly like me: mother from one culture, father from another, raised in one or more “alien” cultures, alien to the parents.
 And the interesting thing was, no matter what our background we always had that one thing in common, the question of who we are, where we really belong, that sense of people putting us into boxes, boxes they created for us, that sometimes forced a false sense of identity upon us, an identity we may have not otherwise identified with.

 What I hope to achieve with this blog is to add another voice to the ones already present, providing insight into this feeling of belonging everywhere and nowhere at once.
 It is not a definitive voice, merely one that hopes to add color to what is already out there.
-It is my wish that the reader doesn’t get deterred by my ethnic heritage – or present place of residence – but rather is able to apply it to him or herself, or those around said individual.
+It is my wish that the reader doesn’t get deterred by my ethnic heritage – or present place of residence – but rather is able to apply it to him or herself, or those around them.
 It is also my uttermost wish that this blog manages to reach those who are lost and think they are alone.

 If you’re more interested in shorter and / or culture & art focused pieces, like the Helsinki-Budapest Facebook page, and I’ll let you know when I post on the sister blog.